VladimirK2/jbc-language/jBC_Programmers_Reference_Guide.markdown

     R2 = COMPARE(A, B, 'R')
     CRT R1, R2

-The code above displays 1 -1, which indicates that XY999 is greater than XY1000 in a left justified comparison and XY999 is less than XY1000 in a right justified comparison.
+The code above should display 1 -1, which indicates that XY999 is greater than XY1000 in a left justified comparison and XY999 is less than XY1000 in a right justified comparison.

+***TAFC/TAFJ compatibility note: this code outputs 1  1 under TAFC R13/R19/R22.
+TAFJ is OK.***

 ### INTERNATIONAL MODE